-- Drink more water – Not only does water have many health benefits, it can stop you spending money on fizzy or hot drinks and even help you eat less.
-Having a glass of water before each meal helps you stay fuller for longer.
+- Drink more water - Water has loads of health benefits, but it can also help you stop spending money on fizzy or hot drinks.
+Drinking water can even help you eat less.
+Having a glass of water before each meal helps you feel fuller for longer.

-- Research - Websites such as the Money Saving Expert offer lots of regular tips the latest money saving deals, be sure to stay up to date!
+- Research - Websites such as the Money Saving Expert offer lots of regular tips including the latest money-saving deals.
+Make sure you stay up to date!

 - Buy used - Don't be afraid to buy things second-hand, ex-display or pre-owned.
-Not everyone gets rid of things because they're broken, you could be missing out on a bargain!
+Not everyone gets rid of things because they're broken - don't let yourself miss out on a bargain!

-Bills are a necessary evil, they’re not enjoyable at any point in life but can be especially difficult for the elderly.
-Bills can cause worry due to the fixed income retirees face, so it's essential to stay informed and make sure you’re getting the best deal and service possible.
-It may be difficult for an elderly loved one to haggle or scour the internet for the best deals so try to make sure you're there to help and if necessary make a call or two for them.
+Bills are a necessary evil.
+They're no one's favourite topic, but they can pose a particular challenge to older people.
+Many retirees live on a fixed income e.g. the State Pension.
+If bills fluctuate, it can be difficult to find extra cash.
+Therefore, it's essential to shop around for the best possible deals when it comes to household bills.
+It may be difficult for an elderly loved one to haggle or scour the internet for the best deals, so try to make sure you're there to help and, if necessary, make a call or two for them.

-It’s essential to remember that no matter which supplier or provider you choose to use the service you're receiving is more than likely going to be the same.
-When it comes down to it, electricity and water all come from the same place, the main difference will be the effectiveness of the company supplying it and the customer service team it employs, so ensure you’re not fooled by companies claiming they have something extra special.
+Remember - no matter which provider you choose to use, the service you're receiving is more than likely going to be the same.
+When it comes down to it, electricity and water all come from the same place; the main difference will be the customer service you receive.
+Don't be fooled by companies claiming they have something extra special.

-Take a look at price comparison sites, they make comparing tariffs quick and easy but may not show every deal.
-The previously mentioned Money Saving Expert is a great place for hints and tips and is regularly updated with good deals.
+Take a look at price comparison sites, which make it easy to compare tariffs.
+Money Saving Expert is a great place to find hints and tips and is regularly updated with good deals.

-In layman's terms a pension scheme is simply a way of saving for later life.
-Most people are entitled to a state pension once they’ve retired and reach state pension age, but you could also have a personal or workplace pension.
-As we mentioned earlier, the state pension currently stands at under £200 per week which should cover basic needs, but if you want your loved one to have some extra money to make retirement more enjoyable, a pension scheme is advisable.
+In layman's terms, a pension is simply a pot of money that you put away for later life.
+Most people are entitled to a State Pension once they reach the State Pension age, but many people also have a personal or workplace pension.
+As we mentioned earlier, the State Pension currently stands at under £200 per week or £9,339.20 per year.
+In order to live more comfortably, older people will need to think about other sources of income.